kareila/clean-all-the-things/README.md

 delete a job or a region, although you can edit it to be something completely different.
 There's no way to temporarily suspend a job except to edit the frequency or increment amount to zero, and then set it back to the desired value when you want it to start running again.
-There's no way to adjust the warning threshold on the fly; it's hardcoded to notify once a job's urgency reaches 80%, although only the descriptions of the top two most urgent jobs will be printed in the status message.

 The database ships with two regions predefined, Upstairs and Downstairs.
 As I said above, you can rename them but not delete them from the app.
 There's no